kolzchut/mediawiki-extensions-Promoter/README.md

 # Promoter - extension semi-documentation

+## Configuration
+- $wgPromoterFallbackCampaign - A non-existant campaign will fall backs to this default campaign.
+By default this is set to 'general'.
+- $wgPromoterTrackAds - disable view and/or click tracking.
+Possible
+  values: true/false/`array( 'view' => true, 'click' => true )`
+- $wgPromoterAdMaxAge - how much time to cache ads on the server-side (in seconds).
+Default is 600 seconds.

+### User rights
+Anyone can access the special pages, but the 'promoter-admin' user right is required to edit anything in them.

 ## How to use

 ### Ad carousel
 Using a <promotergallery /> tag, you can display an ad carousel/slider, which tries to load all ads for the current page.

 ## Things you should know:
-- A non-existant campaign fallbacks to a default campaign ($wgPromoterFallbackCampaign)
 - A disabled (inactive) campaign is the same as a non-existant one
-- An empty campaign prevents falling back to default
+- An empty campaign prevents falling back to default, so it is possible to prevent any ads for a category

 ## Misc
-- If you would like to use non-ansi names for ads, you must enable MediaWiki's $wgExperimentalHtmlIds (set it to 'true');
+- If you would like to use non-ansi names for ads, you must enable MediaWiki's $wgExperimentalHtmlIds (set it to 'true').

 ## Todo